mcjauregui72/CNN_MedImageClassification/README.md

 ### Model Balance

 A model's Balance Score is calculated as 1 - Max Gap, where Max Gap is the largest absolute value difference between a model's training, validation, and testing accuracies: max_gap = max(abs(training accuracy - validation accuracy), abs(validation accuracy - testing accuracy), abs(training accuracy - testing accuracy)).
 The Balance Score measures consistency in a model's accuracy across training, validation, and testing.
-Balance Score is calculated to keep the model from overfitting or underfitting.
-A balanced model is one that performs consistently across datasets.
+The more balanced the model, the more consistenlty it performs across datasets.
+Balanced models are more likely to perform well on new, unseen data than unbalanced models, making them more useful.

+When balance is good, the model's performance metrics (accuracy, loss) across training, validation, and testing datasets are both:
+   a.
+Similar, exhibiting small gaps between datasets, indicating reasonable generalization, and
+   b.
+Consistent, with validation and testing results not significantly better nor worse than training results

+When balance is poor, the model overfits to the training data and performs significantly worse on unseen data.
+The Balance Score is intended to keep the model from overfitting (memorizing training data but failing on unseen data) and underfitting (failing to learn meaningful patters from the data).
+Poorly balanced models are not robust, but very senstive to variations in data.
+With strong balance, a model produces consistent and reliable results across datasets, making it effective and reliable.

 ### Model Average Accuracy